Emoia trossula

 Emoia trossula, also known commonly as the Fiji barred treeskink, Gibbons's emo skink, and the Viti barred treeskink, is a species of lizard in the family Scincidae.
 The species is native to archipelagos in the tropical Pacific Ocean.

 Geographic range

-E. trossula is found in the Cook Islands, Fiji, Rotuma, Tonga, and Wallis and Futuna.
+E. trossula is found in the Fiji, Rotuma, Tonga, and Wallis and Futuna.

 Habitat

 The preferred natural habitat of E. trossula is forest, at altitudes from sea level to 650 m, but it has also been found in rural gardens and coconut plantations.